Canadian Federation of Library Associations: Cataloguing and Metadata Standards Committee

 The CFLA-FCAB Cataloguing and Metadata Standards Committee (CMSC/CNSM) held its inaugural meeting on 1 September 2017.
 This Committee is mandated to undertake advocacy and provide advice regarding issues of cataloguing and metadata standards.
 This Committee also oversees CFLA-FCAB’s representation on the Canadian Committee on Cataloguing (CCC) and on the Canadian Committee on Metadata Exchange (CCM).
 The CMSC/CNSM meets twice annually.

 Canadian BIBFRAME Readiness Task Force

-From 2018-2020, the CMSC/CNSM began a partnership with the Fédération des milieux documentaires (FMD), Library and Archives Canada (LAC), and the Library of Parliament in order to prepare documents that could be used by CMSC/CNSM in response to the Library of Congress’s planned migration from MARC standards to the Bibliographic Framework (BIBFRAME) schema.
+From 2018-2020, the CMSC/CNSM began a partnership with the Fédération des milieux documentaires (FMD), Library and Archives Canada - Bibliothèque et Archives Canada (LAC-BAC), and the Library of Parliament in order to prepare documents that could be used by CMSC/CNSM in response to the Library of Congress’s planned migration from MARC standards to the Bibliographic Framework (BIBFRAME) schema.
 The task force is called the Canadian BIBFRAME Readiness Task Force and its outputs include ‘A plain-language description of BIBFRAME and its potential impact on Canadian libraries’ report and the Task Force’s ‘Final Report’ in 2020 which includes a list of recommendations, including that BIBFRAME be included in ALA-accredited library school programs and that readiness surveys be conducted nationally before 2025.